NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Actions/Reclaim Destiny.md

 **Effect** You break the influence over your fortunes and claim a stable hold over your fate.
 You ignore the fortune or misfortune effect and can roll the triggering roll normally.

-*Source: Pathfinder Lost Omens: Travel Guide*
+*Source: Pathfinder Lost Omens Travel Guide*
 *OGL*